Skip to Content

 How can we not want to spend time eating simple seafood dishes by the water with a view like this?

-But, for now, Karaköy Fish Market still sells fish and seafood to shoppers (thankfully) and those who are hungry can take their pick of places to eat.
+But, for now, Karaköy Fish Market still sells fish and seafood to shoppers (thankfully).
+And those who are hungry can take their pick of places to eat.

-For good simple seafood at decent prices, Akın Balık is no bad choice – we’ll definitely be back, that’s for certain.
+For good simple seafood at decent prices, Akın Balık is no bad choice.
+We’ll definitely be back, that’s for certain.

 Istanbul stops for nobody…